nicola/rdf-store-server/README.md

 ## Usage

 You will have to specify a `local` and a `remote` store in the `options`.
+The way you can set up the `host` is in the contructor `options` - this will be set for all method call, or if you want to set the host dynamically at every call, set `host` in your call `options`.

-If the `host` (see the example) matches the `IRI` of the request, it means that the file can be accessed by the `local` store, the `remote` will be used otherwise
+If the `host` (see the example) matches the `IRI` of the request, it means that the file can be accessed by the `local` store, the `remote` will be used otherwise.

 ```javascript
 var rdf = require('rdf-ext')